Kamirus/purescript-selda/README.md

 Inspired by [selda](https://github.com/valderman/selda)

 ## TODO
+- check:
   - maybe (maybe a) ? with left join
   - literal in group by
 - explicit having
+- typeclass for record validation - better type errors
 - more tests
 - more restrict operators
 - add restrictions to operators (Ord?
 Eq?)